Kingsland Pension Scheme

 Responsible Investment and Corporate Governance

-The Trustee expects its investment managers, where appropriate, to make decisions based on assessments about medium to long-term financial and non-financial performance of an issuer of debt or equity in order to improve their performance in the medium to long-term.
+The Trustee expects its investment managers, where appropriate, to make decisions based on assessments about medium to long-term financial and non-financial performance of an issuer of debt or equity, taking into account all relevant matters pertaining to that security, in order to improve their performance in the medium to long-term.
+The Trustee invests through a Fiduciary Management arrangement with its investment manager (LGIM) and as such it invests solely in equity and debt securities through pooled funds managed by the Fiduciary Manager.

 The Fiduciary Manager’s activities in this regard are monitored by the Trustees from time to time.